h2non/dployr/README.md

 simple configuration file and deploy it into multiple clouds easily

-Through Dployr you can take full control about the multiple stages phases which covers the full deployment infrastructure workflow, such as instances creation, network configuration, provisioning, testing and halting
+Through Dployr you can take full control about the multiple stages phases which covers the complete infrastructure workflow, such as instances creation, network configuration, provisioning, testing and halting

 It provides a featured [command-line interface](#command-line-interface) and [programmatic API](#programmatic-api)